Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 10.md

 - The gang decides to go back to the basement to collect what information we can (schematics, shadow boxes, etc.etc.)
 - Camille is STRUGGLING to pronounce hors d'oeuvres (they wanna grab some on the way back down to the scary basement)
 - We need to report back to [[Clover Capital|the Capital]] -- Vallen hands Camille a sending stone to let the Keeper know that we’re done
-    - **Message to [[the Keeper]]:** Good news: Dagen's dead.
+    - **Message to [[The Keeper]]:** Good news: Dagen's dead.
 Bad news: Diamond has LOTS of machine-like soldiers ready to attack, but we have the scientist who made them.
 Capital soon.
     - **Response message:** We’ve received news, come to the capital IMMEDIATELY.
 Bring the scientist and Vallen.
 - We debate on how to get to the Capital
     - [[NorthPass]] has ferries!! so we can be back in the Capital pretty soon